-New data from TeleGeography’s Global Internet Geography study show that international Internet traffic grew 57 percent from mid-year 2006 to mid-year 2007, down from 74 percent growth in the previous 12 months.
+New data from TeleGeography’s Global Internet Geography study show that international Internet traffic grew 57% from mid-year 2006 to mid-year 2007, down from 74% growth in the previous twelve months.
 The slowdown was not limited to any single region.
-Growth rates declined modestly in Asia, Europe, and on the trans-Atlantic and trans-Pacific routes; the sole exception to this trend was between the U.S and Latin America, where growth accelerated to 87 percent, up from 72 percent the previous year.
+Growth rates declined modestly in Asia, Europe, and on the trans-Atlantic and trans-Pacific routes; the sole exception to this trend was between the US and Latin America, where growth accelerated to 87%, up from 72% the previous year.

-Despite the easing pace of growth, backbone operators have continued to add capacity to their networks at a healthy pace: international Internet bandwidth grew 68 percent, up from 46 percent in the previous year.
-The investment in new capacity was needed to address steadily rising network utilization levels.
-Since the increase in Internet service providers’ network capacity exceeded traffic growth, network utilization levels eased somewhat on key routes.
+Despite the easing pace of growth, backbone operators have continued to add capacity to their networks at a healthy pace: international Internet bandwidth grew 68%, up from 46% in the previous year.
+The investment in new capacity was needed to address steadily rising network utilisation levels.
+Since the increase in internet service providers’ network capacity exceeded traffic growth, network utilisation levels eased somewhat on key routes.

-“While traffic growth slowed a bit this past year, most industries would be thrilled to experience demand growth of more than 50% annually,” says TeleGeography analyst Alan Mauldin.
-“Thanks to stabilizing prices and continued traffic growth, the outlook for the international Internet backbone market is better than it has been in years.”
+‘While traffic growth slowed a bit this past year, most industries would be thrilled to experience demand growth of more than 50% annually,’ says TeleGeography analyst Alan Mauldin.
+‘Thanks to stabilising prices and continued traffic growth, the outlook for the international internet backbone market is better than it has been in years.’

-TeleGeography’s Global Internet Geography research provides in-depth analysis of international Internet backbone capacity, traffic and pricing.
-To download the executive summary of TeleGeography’s Global Internet Geography study, please visit: http://www.telegeography.com/research-services/global-internet-geography/.
+TeleGeography’s Global Internet Geography research provides in-depth analysis of international internet backbone capacity, traffic and pricing.

 For more information about Global Internet Geography, including the Executive Summary and Table of Contents, please visit http://www.telegeography.com/products/gig/index.php